StrizzyAllen/php-contact-form/README.md

 * Subject - The user can enter a subject line to grab the recipient's attention

-* Text Area - Message box will allow thebuser to write the message that they want to send
+* Text Area - Message box will allow the user to write the message that they want to send

-This project is just something for me to practice and get better at differwnt languages.
+This project is just something for me to practice and expand my knowledge to multiple languages.
 Any tips or recommendations are welcome!